How to Find a Good Mediator

 Professional qualities of a good mediatorKatheryn Munn came up with a helpful set of questions to ask a prospective mediator.
 Feel free to address each of these issues, which are inspired by her questions:

 - Do you belong to any professional organizations for mediators?
-Do a search for mediation association in your area online or consult a mediation services directory.

 - What kind of training have you had in mediation?
 Many hours of mediation specific training, and ideally, a relevant degree (be it social work, psychology, or subject matter specific, related to the conflict).
 Feel free to ask which specific classes they took, as some programs might not be focused on conflict resolution.